DXLX

-DXLX (100.7 FM), broadcasting as Barangay FM 100.7, is a radio station owned and operated by GMA Network Inc. The station's studio and offices are located at the 2/F Centro Mariano Bldg., Sergio Osmeña St., Brgy.
+DXLX (100.7 FM), broadcasting as Barangay LS 100.7, is a radio station owned and operated by GMA Network Inc. The station's studio and offices are located at the 2/F Centro Mariano Bldg., Sergio Osmeña St., Brgy.
 31, Cagayan de Oro, while its transmitter is located at GMA Transmitter Site, Malasag Heights, Brgy.
 Cugman, Cagayan de Oro.

 History

 1981-1992: LX 100.7

 Launched in 1981 as LX 100.7: The Romantic Touch, the station was the second FM outlet in the Romantic Touch network, owned by Republic Broadcasting System.
 The network's first station, DYRT in Cebu, had begun broadcasting under the same branding on February 4, 1980.
 LX 100.7 featured an easy listening format in English but ceased operations on April 29, 1992.

 1995-2014: Campus Radio 100.7

 On March 1, 1995, after three years off the air, the station returned as Campus Radio 100.7 with the slogan “Forever.”
 This coincided with Mike Enriquez taking over GMA's radio operations under the RGMA Network on the same day.
 The station simultaneously switched to a mass-based format.
 In 1998, following the establishment of GMA Cagayan de Oro, it adopted the local slogans “Patsadaha Uy!” and “Nindota Ah!”— similar to its sister station in Cebu.
 On July 29, 2002, it was rebranded as Wow FM, but reverted to Campus Radio a few years later.